January 2026

 Saint Michael the Archangel Church, Bridgeport, Connecticut

-In May 2025, St. Michael’s Parish in Bridgeport hosted its first iconography workshop dedicated to the Icon of the Mother of Silence.
-For five Saturdays, the Chapel of Divine Mercy became a place of prayer, contemplation, and quiet creation.
+In May 2025, I had the grace of guiding our first iconography workshop at St. Michael’s Parish in Bridgeport—dedicated to the Icon of the Mother of Silence.
+For five Saturdays, the Chapel of Mercy became more than just a place; it became a space of prayer, contemplation, and quiet creation.

-The workshop was led by Ewa, with the spiritual guidance of Fr.
-Norbert M. Siwiński, OFMConv.—a Franciscan friar, theologian, and Marian scholar.
-Together, they guided participants through the spiritual and artistic process of writing an icon, showing that iconography is not only art, but prayer expressed through color and form.
+From the very beginning, I felt this workshop was meant to be more than learning a technique.
+Fr.
+Norbert M. Siwiński, OFMConv.—a Franciscan friar, theologian, and Marian scholar—offered spiritual guidance throughout the workshop, while I accompanied participants through the artistic process of writing an icon.
+In those weeks, it became clear again and again that iconography is not only art, but prayer expressed through color and form.

-Holy Mass and spiritual reflection were part of the workshop, and Fr.
-Norbert’s talks invited participants to enter more deeply into the mystery of the icon, the grace of silence, and the example of Mary as the Mother who listens.
-Rooted in Franciscan and monastic spirituality, the gatherings helped participants find stillness and hear the quiet voice of God.
+Each Saturday had its own rhythm.
+We entered into stillness, often beginning with Holy Mass and spiritual reflection.
+Fr.
+Norbert’s talks invited us to go more deeply into the mystery of the icon, the grace of silence, and the example of Mary as the Mother who listens.
+Rooted in Franciscan and monastic spirituality, our gatherings became a gentle invitation to slow down, to listen, and to notice the quiet presence of God.

 May 2024